tkubicz/fields/docs/fields.md

 Derive a list of fields for this structure.

-# Marco parameters applied on the struct/enum level
+# Macro parameters applied on the struct/enum level

 These are the attributes that can be used on a structure or enum.